 My preschooler’s favorite thing to do is play with water.
 So, I just give her cups of colored water and pipettes and she happily plays with the water while developing fine motor skills.
+This is great for pincer grasp practice.
 These eyedroppers also work really well!

 7. Scoop and Count Game